 How important is it to have bigger legs?
 Some people aren’t that bothered.
 They want a bigger chest, back, arms or shoulders, but they’re content to see a slower rate of growth in their legs.

-Do you hate leg days?
-If the thought of devoting an entire training session to your lower body (as you would do with a push/pull/legs routine or upper/lower split) fills you with dread, there’s no rule that says you need a separate leg day at all.
+If the thought of devoting an entire training session to your lower body (as you would do with a push/pull/legs routine or upper/lower split) fills you with dread, there’s no rule that says you need a separate day for your legs at all.

 For example, you could follow a push/pull workout plan, where you do some work for your quads and hamstrings every time you train.

-That is, the push day workouts involve some exercises that focus on your quads, like the squat and leg press, while the pull day workouts will include some work for your hamstrings, like the leg curl and Romanian deadlift.
+That is, the push day workouts involve some compound exercises that focus on your quads, like the squat and leg press, while the pull day workouts will include some work for your hamstrings, such as the leg curl and glute-ham roller.

-To sum up, if you want your legs to grow, training them twice a week is your best bet.
+To sum up, if you want your leg muscles to grow, training them twice a week is your best bet.

-However, there’s no universally correct training frequency that works equally well for everyone, nor are there rigid guidelines that determine exactly how many leg days you should do each week.
+However, there’s no universally correct training frequency that works equally well for everyone, nor are there rigid guidelines that determine exactly how many times you should train your leg each week.

 If you're overwhelmed and confused by all the conflicting advice out there, then check out The Muscle Building Cheat Sheet.